-ANIMAL WELFARE: Non-biodegradable markers can become a hazard for other animals which may ingest them or get snared/entangled in them once they fall off.
-Therefore, markers that will not degrade or drop off the animal must be removed from the animal, which means the animal will have to be recaptured.
+ANIMAL WELFARE: Non-biodegradable markers can become a hazard for other animals, which may ingest them or get snared/entangled in them once they fall off.
+Therefore, markers that will not degrade must be removed from the animal, which means the animal will have to be recaptured.
 Wherever it is possible or practical, biodegradable materials should be used.